 As an economy matures, the capital account expands and actually opens the bond markets which displace the banks as lenders.
-Some will argue that this confirms the fact that central banks should focus on the interest rates or the price of money in the future.
-But central banks cannot control the long-term, at best they can control the short-term only.
+Some will argue that this confirms the fact that central banks should focus on the interest rates, the price of money in the future.
+But central banks cannot control the long-term, at best the short-term only.

 Therefore, as the economy matures, is it possible for a central bank to target lending to particular recipients?
 How are the decisions made?
 Is this introducing just human opinion?
-Will human judgment then determine central planning instincts?
+Will human judgment then determine central-planning instincts?
 The process rapidly becomes a management nightmare.

 Nonetheless, China has made plenty of progress over the past several years in freeing up its financial system.
 It continues to move toward a free market system.
-The central bank is, little by little, shifting to a price-based monetary policy (i.e. interest rates).
+The central bank is, little by little, shifting to a price-based monetary policy meaning interest rates.
 However, targeted lending has been a safeguard in the economy that is still adapting to the free markets and the structural changes unfold gradually with time.

-The argument that China should move away from targeted lending to manipulating the interest rate is simply declaring this is what the West has done.
+The argument that China should move away from targeting lending to manipulating the interest rate is simply declaring this is who the West has done it.
 Nobody seems to review the progress to see if such a policy has ever worked.
-What is absolutely certain is that trying the manipulate demand by raising and lowering interest rates has NEVER prevented a bubble or a bust.
+What is absolutely certain is that trying the manipulate demand with raising and lower interest rates has NEVER prevent a bubble nor has it ever prevented a bust.
 So, why will the West continue a policy that has NEVER prevented a recession or a bubble even once?

 Back in 1997 when the Asian Currency Crisis hit, I was invited to China.
 I met with the PBOC and was shocked that everyone had real live experience.
-I was then taken to a secret facility which was a military installation.
-It had huge satellites on the roof and inside there were about 300 people downloading everything they found interesting from the internet.
+I was then taken to a secret facility back then which was a military installation.
+It had huge satellites on the roof and inside were about 300 people downloading everything they found interesting from the Internet.

 I was totally amazed that they were monitoring absolutely everything in the economy.
 I was shown 249 varieties of tea that they kept track of.
 I began to help them understand capitalism.
 They were amazed that one tea would be selling at twice the price in one area compared to another.
-What impressed me was the fact that they did not interfere, rather they just studied how everything was working.
+What impressed me was the fact that they did not interfere - they just studied how everything was working.